GroundSix/asink/examples/asink/README.md

 ### Installing asink, using asink

+Asink doesn't have any specific code in place to update itself or a particualr command that will do this but due to the nature of what it does, it can actually update itself using a configuration file.

 Steps:

   - Clones asink from GitHub
   - Runs `make` in the asink directory
   - Runs `make install` in the `asink` directory
+  - Cleans up after itself

 Requires: